 Last Updated on

 Let’s begin with a question: what would your life be like, without your brother or sister?
-Would your childhood have been just as fun, if you didn’t have to fight with someone over who got the bigger piece of the chocolate you had to share, or whose turn it was to ride the bike or play on the swing?
-Would your teenage years be just as memorable, without the constant bickering over whose noise-making is more annoying, or who took whose clothes?
-And finally, would your adult life be the same, without the undying support and companionship of your sibling?
+Would your childhood have been just as fun if you didn’t have to fight over someone who got the bigger piece of the chocolate you had to share or whose turn it was to ride the bike or play on the swing?
+Would your teenage years be just as memorable without the constant bickering over whose noise-making is more annoying or who took whose clothes?
+And finally, would your adult life be the same without your sibling’s undying support and companionship?

 While those of us with siblings may have wished, at least once in our lives, that our parents had only borne one child (us, of course!), we can all admit that our siblings are our best friends, our partners in crime, our confidants and secret keepers, and people who make life truly special.

-Let’s celebrate the love and affection we have for our brothers and sisters on National Siblings Day!
+Let’s celebrate the love and affection for our brothers and sisters on National Siblings Day!

 National Siblings Day is celebrated on April 10 every year.
-This year, it falls on a Saturday, so take a break and spend some quality time with your sibling, either virtually or in person!
+This year, it falls on Sunday, so take a break and spend some quality time with your sibling, either virtually or in person!
 Sadly, this is not an actual government-mandated day off, and it is primarily an American holiday.
-But, why should that stop us?
+But why should that stop us?
 And since when do we need a reason to hang out with our siblings!

-We can use this day to show our siblings how much we love and care for them, and also set an example for children, who can learn the importance of having a brother or sister.
+We can use this day to show our siblings how much we love and care for them and set an example for children who can learn the importance of having a brother or sister.

 History of National Siblings Day

 The story of how National Siblings Day came into being is sweet and heart-warming.
-It was invented by an American woman named Claudia Evart, who wanted to find a way to honour and remember her brother and sister who had died when they were young.
-It is a true testament of love between siblings, and has led the way to the creation of the Siblings Day Foundation, a non-profit organisation founded in 1997.
+It was invented by an American woman named Claudia Evart, who wanted to find a way to honour and remember her brother and sister, who had died when they were young.
+It is a true testament to love between siblings and has led the way to the creation of the Siblings Day Foundation, a non-profit organisation founded in 1997.